Ficool

 [New Message: Seraphine Dune]

-Seraphin: Astra, darling, I simply can't allow you to waste away all alone, I made sure to extend the invitation of your hose to include you specifically.
+Seraphin: Astra, dear, I simply can't allow you to waste away all alone, I made sure to extend the invitation of your house to include you specifically.
 You see.
 I'm hosting a minor ball this evening—nothing too formal, just a little gathering of friends, drinks, and entertainment.

 Seraphine: And of course, you'll be my honored guest~